 Universities serve, among other things, as repositories for international expertise.
 Faculty work within departments, usually organized around the major disciplines such as economics, political science, and history.
 Their job consists of teaching (communicating skills and knowledge to students) and research (creating new knowledge and communicating it to others).
 University faculty usually have a great deal of freedom in selecting what they will research and teach, enabling them to develop specialized knowledge in a wide variety of areas.

 For the past twenty years or so, university teaching jobs have been quite scarce, making it hard to encourage undergraduates to aim toward such careers.
-In addition, increasingly colleges and universities are meeting their teaching needs by hiring “adjuncts” – often fully qualified academics who are being hired on a piecework basis.
-The remuneration for adjunct work is very low, and there is no job security whatsoever.
-Thus while there may be increased demand for college teachers as the next baby boom reaches college age and a large number of current college faculty retire, the number of full-time faculty positions becoming available may be small.
+In addition, increasingly colleges and universities are meeting their teaching needs by hiring “adjuncts” – often fully qualified academics who are being hired on a piecework basis so the number of full-time faculty positions becoming available may be small.

 Two general rules of internships: anything is better than nothing, and the longer the better.
-Summer internships are the most common, and if that's all you can do, take it.
-However, summer internships have some real limitations.
-Summer interns are so common that they are often used by offices as clerical labor, people to run xerox machines, address envelopes, etc. Many students use the experience for socializing, which is fine but detracts from the image of those with more serious interests.
+Summer internships are the most common, and if that's all you can get, take it.
+However, you should be aware of some limitations of summer internships.
+Moreover, summer interns are so common that they are often used by offices as clerical labor, people to run xerox machines, address envelopes, etc. Many students use the experience for socializing, which is fine but detracts from the image of those with more serious interests.
 Lastly, so many students take summer internships now that employers are less impressed than previously.
-For further information, click here.

 - Rutgers Washington Internships